 Since there are no academic prerequisites for the MCAT, you can take the MCAT as early as your freshman, sophomore or junior year of undergraduate studies as long as you feel that you are ready.
 You may consult with your pre-health advisor.
 (Read: How to determine when to take the MCAT)

-The fact that 2/3rds took the exam in August and September suggests that having most or all of the summer available for MCAT preparation may be one factor in gaining a high MCAT score.
+The pie chart below shows that 2/3rds took the exam in August and September.
+This suggests that having most or all of the summer available for MCAT preparation may be one factor in gaining a high MCAT score.

 You can take the MCAT up to three times in a single testing year, up to four times in a two consecutive-year period, and up to seven times in a lifetime.
 Obviously, you want to minimize the number of times you need to take such a rigorous exam, and that is clearly the value of good MCAT prep.
 Furthermore, medical schools will not review your application until they receive all your scores from the AAMC.